 Artist, teacher, writer, creativity crusader.
 My current mission is help people who have lost touch with their creativity find their way back to their creative selves.
 I blog about creativity and my own creative adventures at stephaniemedford.com and I teach classes in printmaking, mixed media, mindfulness and the creative process.

 “I had a lot of fun.
 It really ignited in me this sense that I am capable of creating art and that is a wonderful feeling.
-I left feeling a great sense of pride and accomplishment.
+I left the workshop feeling a great sense of pride and accomplishment.
 And I know it was because of your guidance and your belief in me.”

 - Anna Wallace